-During the year ended June 30, 2013, the Company spent a total of \$1,524,688 on exploration and evaluation activities, including the balance of all funds raised exclusively for Canadian Exploration Expenditures ("CEE") in the current and prior fiscal years.
+During the year ended June 30, 2014, the Company spent a total of \$367,016 on exploration and evaluation activities, including the balance of all funds raised exclusively for Canadian Exploration Expenditures ("CEE") in the current fiscal year.

 5. Exploration and evaluation assets